aryan-reddy-002/Basic-pjt1/README.md

 # Basic-pjt1
-it is the basic project based on  mathametical skills
+it is the basic project based on  mathametical skills and general language.